Josh-Decime/fs-journal/notes/03-html.md

 if you want the top bar of the website to stay, put it above the header

 when importing fonts or other styles, put them before bootstraps so that it can reference them

+in html if there aren't '' on ${thing} it will look for a variable. but if you '${thing}' it will look for a string

+marquee allows elements to move